whosonfirst/whosonfirst-www-api/docs/formats.md

 #### Notes

-🐔 (chicken) output is not supported all API methods.
+🐔 (chicken) output is supported for all API methods.

 <a name="csv"></a>
 ### CSV